 Therefore, a relationship ultimately deemed worthy of pursuing is perhaps one that seemed more realistic and objective.
 I have never used the word ‘objective’ to describe a relationship, but it just made so much sense to me.
 The romantic emotional side of relationships are important and fun, not to dismiss them, they are necessary.
 Yet if we only chase that idea of those qualities in a long-term functioning relationship, it will not be able to work.
 Because feelings come and go, how are you never bored of someone?
 Can you say for sure?
 We only realise it when we know the relationship is bound to end and naturally bound to throw ourselves into the wells of heartbreaks, anger and hatred.

 Only if we all take the time to truly think and ask ourselves what exactly do we want in a relationship.
+Is it love or emotional dependancy?

 I would like a partner in crime.
 I would like someone to hate people together and to love them just as much.
+But we are completely separate individuals.
+No one really belongs to anyone.
+People are not objects.